e7san99/-/README.md

 The code for this repository is not available because the application is currently in testing on Google Play for release.
 Below are pictures and release information about the application.

+and This project leverages Riverpod for efficient state management.

 Android Release Application link: https://drive.google.com/file/d/1PEeivZqCGY7VqWmeWyMPVhxAKIt5dbU-/view?usp=drive_link